Frequently Asked Questions

 What if I have more than one type of claim (Administrative / Former-Employee / Convenience / Creditor / Defrauded Investor / Pass-through Investor)?

 To the extent you have more than one type of Allowed Claim (Administrative /Former-Employee / Convenience / Creditor / Defrauded Investor / Pass-through Investor), each of your claims is treated separately based on the type of claim.
-Exhibits 1-4 of the motion outline each type of claim and the amount to be distributed (if any) on that claim to the extent such determination has been made.
+Exhibits 1-3 of the motion outline each type of claim and the amount to be distributed (if any) on that claim to the extent such determination has been made.
 The proposed distribution is calculated consistent with the provisions of the Court-approved Distribution Plan.

-To the extent a single claim was submitted multiple times, for example by submission via email and regular mail, the claim is addressed or resolved as set forth in Exhibits 1 – 4 and the duplicate(s) claims are disallowed.
+To the extent a single claim was submitted multiple times, for example by submission via email and regular mail, the claim is addressed or resolved as set forth in Exhibits 1 – 3 and the duplicate(s) claims are disallowed.

 Do I have to file a response or anything else with the Court or the Receiver?

-You do not need to file a response if you agree with the Classification, allowed claim amount and the distribution you are receiving, which are set forth in the exhibits attached to the Declaration of Ronald F. Greenspan filed in connection with the Receiver’s Third Distribution Motion.
+You do not need to file a response if you agree with the Classification, allowed claim amount and the distribution you are receiving, which are set forth in the exhibits attached to the Declaration of Ronald F. Greenspan filed in connection with the Receiver’s Fourth Distribution Motion.
 Your distribution will be made based on the information outlined in the Motion and the exhibits mentioned above.

 What is the deadline for objection to the Receiver’s proposed classification or distribution amount of your claim?